Ql-Jia/Disproportionate-wildfire-impacts-in-protected-forests-globally/ML_Model_Card.md

 ## Interpretability

 TreeSHAP values are computed for held-out observations and saved for every subgroup.
 They describe the contribution of a feature to the fitted model prediction in the study data.
-SHAP values should be interpreted as model associations, not as causal effects or validated mechanisms.

 ## Computing environment